Ahren-Chen/Piraten-Kapern/logbook.md

 is currently working.
 I also updated the README file to better fit my goals for step 2 with the backlog as well as the definition of done.
 I finished the feature to roll 8 dice at the same time and had it print out the results.

+Jan 11 2023: I fixed my code to make it a method in the pk package rather than in the PiratenKarpen file.